-The Undergraduate Conference for Research and Creative Practice will be held virtually on Apr 21, 2022.
+The Undergraduate Conference for Research and Creative Practice will be held in-person on Apr 18, 2024.
 The Conference consists of presentations by current undergraduate Fitchburg State students from all departments to promote both creativity and scholarship.
 The Conference is a rewarding opportunity for students throughout their university life to showcase their academic achievements for each other, for the faculty, and for their families and friends.
-Students wishing to present at the virtual conference have three different options: virtual poster, recorded slideshow, or recorded creative performance.
 For more information, visit the preparing your presentation page.

 Students may present work related to:

 - Creative work in the visual and performing arts